tombetthauser/artists-in-tech-resources/README.md

 * Tom Betthauser - [Github](https://github.com/tombetthauser) | [Linkedin](https://www.linkedin.com/in/tombetthauser/)

+---

-(Note: if you want to add anything to any of these sections just make a pull request!)
+Note: if you want to add anything to any of these sections just make a pull request!